Ever wonder what is the difference between fermenting and rotting food?

 Signs you have too much bad gut bacteria:

-To learn more about how to improve your gut health, read this article “How to Restore and Improve Your Gut Bacteria” by Dr. David Williams.
+To learn more about how to improve your gut health, read the article 9 Ways Good Gut Bacteria Support Your Overall Health, by Dr. David Williams.